Rams of the Month

 Camila truly embodies our Profile of a Graduate.
 She continually challenges herself through rigorous coursework, including AP Computer Science Principles, AP Computer Science A, and Dual Credit Entrepreneurship.
 When faced with difficulties, she takes initiative—seeking help from teachers and peers, learning from setbacks, and staying determined to improve.

 As a third-year computer science student, she collaborates and mentors others, encouraging classmates who are new to coding and helping them explore multiple solutions.
-A graduate her middle school EL program, she also advocates for her peers still developing English skills, showing empathy and leadership by offering to tutor and support them.
+A graduate of her middle school EL program, she also advocates for her peers still developing English skills, showing empathy and leadership by offering to tutor and support them.

 Her perseverance, communication, and compassion reflect what it means to be self-empowered, collaborative, and inclusive—a true model of the Profile of a Graduate. -Ms. Shirley